coder36/fivedays/README.md

 The openweather api could be exposed as a graphql end point.
 Not really appropriate for this exercise, but for a bigger app I would absolutally consider using GraphQL over REST.

 ### Cucumber / BDD
 I would create a set of cucumber tests as I think the gherkin BDD approach better documents the way end users would see and use the system.
 It would also allow me to tie business value to my design decisions.
 Implementation wise, I would use Ruby/Capybara to write the tests as its a doddle to work with.
-[Mirage](https://github.com/lashd/mirage) is a great way to programatically mock REST data.
+[Mirage](https://github.com/lashd/mirage) is a great way to programatically mock REST endpoints.

 ### Enivonment configuration
 I've hard coded the openweather api url into the code.
 This could be externalised and injected at deployment time.  create-react-app has a really nice way to allow environment variables to be embedded into the react code.

+### Search for location
+A nice feature would be the ability to search for a location.
+At the moment its hardcoded to Newcastle.

 # Notes